 After that, you need to make sure the timing is right.
-If you’re not ready to enroll for our classes in the next couple of weeks (they all start between February 13 and March 9, 2017), you’ll have to wait until our fall courses come around.
+If you’re not ready to enroll for our classes in the next few weeks (they all start between February 13 and April 17, 2017), you’ll have to wait until our fall courses come around.
 While we’d certainly welcome you at our fall courses, we understand if you’re not prepared to start night classes right away.

 Of course, there’s also the subject of funding.
 DaVinci Coders is not-for-profit, but there’s still a cost for our coding classes so that we can pay the teachers and keep the lights on around here.
 Most classes cost between $7,995 and $9,995, and while that’s exponentially less that what you’d pay at a traditional coding school, it’s certainly not chump change either.

 So if you won’t be ready for our spring courses, you have six months to find the money for you’ll need to take our coding bootcamps in the fall.
 Luckily we have many options for you to consider.

 If coding is what you really want to do and need to make the money outright, the first option is to work a job.
 Certainly you could work fast food, but if you have a brain for coding then it’s likely you’ll be able to get something better than that.
 Companies are always looking for bright people they can train, even if you’re only there for a year (but don’t tell them you’re only there for a year!).